-Eastman has a dedicated Global Product Stewardship and Regulatory Affairs (PSRA) program whose members report into the Executive Vice President and Chief Legal Officer’s organization.
-The PSRA program maintains a rigorous product safety review process that ensures that our products are among the safest and most effective materials on the market.
+Eastman has a dedicated global Product Stewardship and Regulatory Affairs (PSRA) program whose members report to the executive vice president and chief legal officer’s organization.
+The PSRA program maintains a rigorous product safety review process that ensures our products are among the safest and most effective materials on the market.
 In compliance with global regulatory requirements, Eastman performs hazard assessments for 100% of its products.
 Our process is thoroughly documented in our

-Members of Eastman’s PSRA program closely monitor the laws and regulations that affect our products.
-We also actively pursue third party certifications for sustainable products in markets that value an independent perspective on Eastman’s holistic approach to chemical management.
-These efforts include both adhering to governmental requirements and conducting voluntary initiatives.
-The efforts are including, but not limited to:
+Members of Eastman’s PSRA closely monitor the laws and regulations that affect our products.
+We also actively pursue third-party certifications for sustainable products in markets that value an independent perspective on Eastman’s holistic approach to chemical management.
+These efforts include adhering to governmental requirements and conducting voluntary initiatives.
+The efforts include but are not limited to:

-International Chemical Control Law – Like the European Union’s REACH program, many countries/regions have established industrial chemical control laws and have implemented national industrial chemical inventories to manage chemicals in commerce in the region.
-Eastman actively supports these governmental chemical management efforts and advocates for realistic chemical control programs that both protect the environment and its people while encouraging innovation and sustainable use of natural resources.
+International chemical control law — Like the European Union’s Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) program, many countries/regions have established industrial chemical control laws and have implemented national industrial chemical inventories to manage chemicals in commerce in the region.
+Eastman actively supports these governmental chemical management efforts and advocates for realistic chemical control programs that protect the environment and its people while encouraging innovation and sustainable use of natural resources.

-Identification of Substances of Concern – Eastman understands that some chemicals possess inherent hazards when used in certain applications.
-Members of the Global Product Stewardship & Regulatory Affairs program, no less than annually monitor, measure and report hazardous substances identified on certain governmental, quasi-governmental and non-governmental organization lists or covered by international conventions.
-Monitored lists include: EU REACH Candidate List of Substances of Very High Concern for Authorisation (SVHC); International Agency for Research on Cancer (IARC) List of Classifications; National Toxicology Program Report on Carcinogens; Rotterdam Convention Annex III List of Chemicals Subject to Prior Informed Consent (PIC); and California Proposition 65 List.
+Identification of Substances of Concern — Eastman understands that some chemicals possess inherent hazards when used in certain applications.
+Members of the global product stewardship and regulatory affairs program, no less than annually, monitor, measure and report hazardous substances identified on certain governmental, quasi-governmental and non-governmental organization lists or covered by international conventions.
+Monitored lists include the EU REACH Candidate List of Substances of Very High Concern for Authorisation (SVHC); the International Agency for Research on Cancer (IARC) List of Classifications; the National Toxicology Program Report on Carcinogens; the Rotterdam Convention Annex III List of Chemicals Subject to Prior Informed Consent (PIC); and California’s Proposition 65 List.
 Eastman identifies substances present in purchased raw materials, intermediates or finished products that may be present on one or more of these published lists.
 Findings from the analysis are evaluated to potentially identify viable, alternative materials.

-Chemical Substances Manufactured or Processed as Nanoscale Materials – Eastman embraces nanotechnology in so much that these materials present unique and novel properties which vary from those properties associated with other forms or sizes of the same chemical substance, and such substances may only be used after a full safety assessment has been conducted.
+Chemical substances manufactured or processed as nanoscale materials — Eastman embraces nanotechnology; these materials present unique properties which vary from properties associated with other forms or sizes of the same chemical substance.
+Such substances may only be used after a full safety assessment has been conducted.
 Eastman continuously reviews the use of such materials and appropriately reports our use of these materials in compliance with all regulations including U.S. Toxic Substances Control Act (TSCA) §8(a) and Commission Regulation (EU) 2018/1881.

-Responsible Raw Material Sourcing – Sustainable material solutions are at the heart of Eastman’s innovation platforms and are a critical driver of the companies accelerating innovation strategy.
-Eastman’s overarching chemical management process supports independent third-party certifications that provide a holistic approach to protecting people and the environment.
+Responsible raw material sourcing — Sustainable material solutions are at the heart of Eastman’s innovation platforms and are a critical driver of the company’s accelerating innovation strategy.
+Eastman’s overarching chemical management process supports independent, third-party certifications that provide a holistic approach to protecting people and the environment.

-Animal Welfare – Eastman ensures the safety of our products to our customers, employees, communities and the environment.
-We commit to not conducting studies using animals except where required by law, or to ensure the safety of our products when non-animal alternatives are not yet available.
+Animal welfare — Eastman ensures the safety of its products to our customers, employees, communities and the environment.
+We commit to not conducting studies using animals except where required by law, or to ensure the safety of our products when non-animal alternatives are not available.
 When animal studies are necessary, either as required by governmental agencies or to ensure safety, Eastman is committed to the concept of the “three Rs” framework in safety studies.
-Elements of our commitment to animal welfare are detailed in our
+Elements of our commitment to animal welfare are detailed in our Animal Testing Policy.

-GHS implementation – Many countries around the world continue to adopt the United Nations Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
+GHS implementation — Countries around the world continue to adopt the United Nations Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
 As a global company, Eastman supports the use of GHS hazard classification for its products to meet the requirements of every country adopting this system.
-Members of Eastman’s Product Stewardship & Regulatory Affairs program around the world communicate hazards pertaining to chemical substances to our customers via Safety Data Sheets (SDS) and other product-related information.
-Safety Data Sheets will be prepared in compliance with the U.S. Occupational Safety and Health Administration’s (OSHA) Hazard Communication Standard (29 CFR 1910.1200), the U.N.’s Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and/or country-specific requirements.
+Members of Eastman’s PSRA program communicate hazards pertaining to chemical substances to our customers via SDS and other product-related information.
+SDS are prepared in compliance with the U.S. Occupational Safety and Health Administration’s (OSHA) Hazard Communication Standard (29 CFR 1910.1200), the GHS and/or country-specific requirements.